brodieaustin/poisoned-well-novel/poisoned-well.md

 "By my oath, I should kill you now for violating the sacred rights of ownership that the good people of that town assert over this child."

-"But she isn't even their natural born child, you know that!"
+"But she is not even their natural born child, you know that!"

 "She became so when the town took her in and cared for her..."